gitTWeb/Arabic-number-to-Roman-Numerals/README.md

 # Arabic-number-to-Roman-Numerals
-This project is a  C++ program that converts an integer between 1 and 3999 into its Roman numeral equivalent.
+This project is a C++ program that converts an integer between 1 and 3999 into its roman numeral equivalent.
 The program repeatedly prompts users for a numbers until they choose to stop.

 The project uses array indexing, loops, and string manipulation in C++.

-The projec has nessecary libraries like: iostream — Handles input and output operations.
+The projec has nessecary libraries like:

+iostream — Handles input and output operations.

 string — Allows use of strings for constructing Roman numerals.